-The Agricultural District Law also provides individual farmers who are not in a district the opportunity to receive an agricultural value assessment by filing an agricultural commitment.
+The Agricultural District Law also provides individual farmers who are not in a district the opportunity to receive an agricultural assessment by filing an agricultural commitment.
 They must, in writing, commit their land to farming for eight years and each year must recommit it in a manner prescribed by the State Board of Equalization and Assessment.
-If any land in a commitment is converted to a non-farm use while the commitment is still in effect, it is subject to a large tax penalty equal to two times the taxes determined in the year following the conversion or breach of commitment.
+If any land in a commitment is converted to a nonfarm use while the commitment is still in effect, prior to March 1, 1988 it is subject to a large tax penalty equal to two times the taxes determined in the year following the conversion or breach of commitment.
 The penalty is levied on the total acreage in the commitment.
+Land subject to a commitment and converted to a non-farm use after March 1, 1988 is subject to a penalty of five times the taxes saved in the last year prior to conversion.